Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 The other policeman responded with, "He must have been a hoarse thief."

-2. A tube, typically flexible, used for conveying liquid from a source to another location: Karin bought the garden hose at the local store.
+2. A tube, typically flexible, used for conveying liquid from one source to another location: Karin bought the garden hose at the local store in order to water the flowers in front of her house..

 After working in the garden, Rodger decided to hose the dirty hoes.

-2. A reference to a situation in which someone, or something, is gone or missing: When Mildred's daughter went to college, it left a big hole in the lives of their parents; in other words, they missed their daughter very much.
+2. A situation in which someone, or something, is gone or missing: When Mildred's daughter went to college, it left a big hole in the lives of their parents; in other words, they missed their daughter very much.

 Holistic medicine attempts to treat both the whole mind and body.